Fees and funding

 This section contains information on tuition fees and funding sources.
 Please see the menu to the right for accessing information specific to your circumstances.

-Tuition fees for 2016/17 academic session can be found here.
+Tuition fees for 2018/19 academic session can be found here.
 You can also find information on scholarships offered by RCS here.
 Alternatively, you can also find information on our scholarships on The Scholarship Hub website.

 Cost of living